barrettotte/DinoRunner-AS/README.md

-# DinoRunner-AS
+# Runner-AS
-A simple clone of Chrome's Dino Runner to learn the basics of ActionScript before Adobe Flash is put to rest.
+A simple endless runner based to learn the basics of ActionScript before Adobe Flash is completely put to rest.

+This is meant to be a scuffed version of Chrome's dino runner game.
+I've never used ActionScript or Flash so I figured it'd be a shame if it died without ever learning about it.

 ## Setting Up ActionScript Environment